 The major change between the second and third editions, however, is caused by the new implementation of Numerical Python, now called numpy.
-The new numpy package encourages a slightly different syntax compared to the old Numeric implementation, which was used in the previous editions.
-Since Numerical Python functionality appears in a lot of places in the book, there are hence a huge number of updates to the new suggested numpy syntax, especially in Chapters 4, 9, and 10.
+The new numpy package encourages a slightly different syntax compared to the old Numerical Python functionality appears in a lot of places in the book, there are hence a huge number of updates to the new suggested numpy syntax, especially in Chapters 4, 9, and 10.